 “Adaptogens can be a good way for some people to bring their cortisol back to a healthy pattern,” says Trindade.
 “Some are very well-researched and can make a big difference, no matter what type of adrenal issues you’re dealing with.”

 Adaptogens not only reduce stress levels, but also help restore cortisol levels to their natural curve.
 These herbs support the adrenal and pituitary systems, helping them operate more efficiently.
 With those systems functioning properly, cortisol is more likely to be released when it should be, instead of spiking up and down.
 (For more, see “7 Adaptogens for Health”.)

 Rest is key to restoring a healthy cortisol curve, so even when you still have a lot to get done, you’re not sleepy, or it’s your only time to really catch up on email, go to bed anyway.

 “Sleep is huge when it comes to cortisol, absolutely huge,” says Trindade.
 “We know that going from eight hours of sleep to six hours will cause big disruptions in cortisol patterns in less than two weeks.”

-What’s more, if you are eating healthy carbs with dinner, engaging in a little relaxation practice, and using adaptogens, you might find that falling into a deep, restorative sleep is suddenly much easier.
+What’s more, if you are eating healthy carbs with dinner, engaging in a little relaxation practice, and using adaptogens, you might find that falling into a deep, restorative sleep is suddenly much easier (try this recipe inspired by Ayurvedic golden milk that includes calming ashwagandha and anti-inflammatory turmeric).
 “Think of sleep as an indicator of whether your efforts to reset your cortisol patterns are working,” says Trindade.
-(For more on sleep’s benefits, see “The Healing Power of Sleep”.)

 Upgrading your sleep patterns will support other healthy lifestyle changes, too.
 Getting enough rest, for example, will make it easier to skip that second (or fourth) cup of coffee in the morning.
 It will keep you focused during a meditative practice and less likely to slip into a cat nap.